StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 The Chuckiverse.

-Yes, so Max, does everyone have a Big Bang just like us?
+Yeah, so Max, does everyone have a big bang just like us?

 That's a great question.

-make galaxies in the form of a Neil and a Chuck, and in other places it kind of keeps going.
+and other places it kind of keeps going.

 So even if you have only one bang,